wesleyZero/capstone_II/README.md

 ![Process Flow Diagram](https://github.com/wesleyZero/capstone_II/blob/main/readme/img/process_flow_diagram.jpeg)

-**You can see above** all of the unit opererations (reactors, separators, distillation towers, etc.) This readme will only be focusing on the reacto near the top center-left of the diagram.
+**You can see above** all of the unit opererations (reactors, separators, distillation towers, etc.) This readme will only be focusing on the reactor near the top center-left of the diagram.
 Why?
 Well, in short chemical separations involve lots of "fudge factors" i.e. correlation factors and empirical models that account for the differences between simulation and reality.
 With a separation process this complex, it's not very useful to simulate the entire separation since the amount of error that will accumulate throughout the process is so large that it's neccessary to employ professional process simulation software like the one we used (Aspen HYSYS).
 Even the process simulation software has a large degree of error and requires a very educated chemical engineer to use correctly.

+### Reactor_Model

+We need a mathematical model for the reactor.
+The reactor we are using for this process is called a CSTR (constantly stirred tank reactor).
+It's kinda like if you imagine a witch brewing an evil potion or something like that 🧙‍♂️, however there are pipes that are flowing in and out of the brew constantly flowing reactants in and products out, there are lots of differential equations and in this particular case some of the reactants are super critical fluids!
+Simple right?!

 ## Links
 [PDF of our final Report](https://github.com/wesleyZero/capstone_II/blob/main/readme/pdf/capstone2_DMC.pdf)